Kelly Clarkson Slays In Red Sequined Dress On ‘The Voice’ Season 14 Finale

 The mom-of-two is looking more confident than ever these days after dropping 40 pounds.
 HollywoodLife learned EXCLUSIVELY that Kelly’s been following a “simple diet plan” to drop pounds.
 “She has cut out a significant amount of sugar from her diet and increased her vegetable intake,” a source close to Kelly told HollywoodLife.
 Kelly, you look great!

 Kelly will be returning for season 15 as a coach.
 She’ll be a coach alongside veterans Adam Levine and Blake Shelton.
 Jennifer Hudson will be coming back as a coach as well for season 15.
 Now that’s an American Idol reunion!
-Kelly won the first season of American Idol, and Jennifer was a finalist on the third season.
+Kelly won the very first season of American Idol, and Jennifer was a finalist on the third season of the show.
+Jennifer didn’t win, but she went on to win an Oscar and a Grammy!

-The singer recently hosted the 2018 Billboard Music Awards.
-During her opening monologue, she refused to hold a moment of silence while honoring the Sante Fe shooting victims.
+Kelly recently hosted the 2018 Billboard Music Awards.
+During her opening monologue, she refused to hold a moment of silence while honoring the Sante Fe High School shooting victims.
 “Once again, we’re grieving for more kids,” Kelly said.
 “We want to pray for all the victims, for all their families… I’m so sick of moments of silence.
 It’s not working.
 Obviously.
 Let’s have a moment of action.
 A moment of change.”